syl20bnr/spacemacs/README.md

 Use the property `:powerline-scale` of the variable `dotspacemacs-default-font`.
 See [font][] documentation for more details.

-5. **Why are the powerline arrows missing in terminal, even with a patched font ?**
-Emacs powerline implementation does not use patched fonts.
-Currently there are no mode-lines in Emacs that support patched fonts.
-The corresponding feature request for the powerline can be found [here][pw-patched-fonts].

-6. **The powerline separators have no anti-aliasing, what can I do ?**
+5. **The powerline separators have no anti-aliasing, what can I do ?**
-Emacs powerline uses XMP images to draw the separators.
-Enabling anti-aliasing may not be a trivial task so unfortunately you'll have to live with it.
+Emacs powerline uses XMP images to draw the separators in a graphical environment.
+You can have anti-aliasing if you use the `utf8` separator.
-Nevertheless there exist a [large number of different separators][powerline-seps] -- you can try to set up a different one with less aliasing (arrows for instance), alternatively you can disable them (note that the tilde characters on buffer empty lines have the same limitations).
+Note that by default the `utf8` separator is used in a terminal.
+See the powerline section in the [documentation][powerline-doc].

 ## Windows